szwiep/py_SBeLT/THEORY.md

 between adjacent particles (subject to the level limit--see DEFAULT_PARAMS.md).
 As a result, the total number of deposition locations scales with the total number of particles which define the domain length.
 This may appear problematic because, in essence, this model setup may bias simulated particle motions by limiting travel distances to a finite number of deposition locations.
-However, sediment particle disentrainment in rivers is influenced by the positions of particles on the bed surface, and previous publications commonly express travel distance as a probability mass function, or a discrete density function (Lajueness et al., 2010; Fathel et al., 2015).
+However, sediment particle disentrainment in rivers is influenced by the position of particles on the bed surface, and previous publications commonly express travel distance as a probability mass function, or a discrete density function (Lajueness et al., 2010; Fathel et al., 2015).

 Model testing revealed two important outcomes with respect to parameterizing the particle travel distance, noting that **'py_SBeLT'** samples distances